Sign In Forgot Password

 • We welcome interfaith couples who wish to have a Jewish home and who are committed to raising their children Jewish.

-• We like to create an environment where the non-Jewish partner and his or her family are an integral part of the service.
+• We like to create an environment where the non-Jewish partner and their family are an integral part of the service.

-• If you are committed to having our Rabbi perform your ceremony, we would appreciate as much flexibility around the date as possible, due to the Rabbi's busy schedule.
+• If you are committed to having our clergy perform your ceremony, we would appreciate as much flexibility around the date as possible, due to our clergy's busy schedules.

-There is no fee for members of more than one year; it is customary, however, for congregants to make a donation to the Rabbi's Discretionary Fund to show their appreciation for his work.
+There is no fee for members of more than one year; it is customary, however, for congregants to make a donation to CBH to show their appreciation for the work of our clergy.

-Anyone being married by our rabbi is welcome to borrow our community's chuppah for a nominal fee.
+Anyone being married by our clergy is welcome to borrow our community's chuppah for a nominal fee.
 Please contact the office for more information.

 funerals